PenoDiggs34/firstaxis-bank-financial-dashboard/README.md

 Your job is to consolidate these, identify which divisions are hitting their targets, where costs are running high, and flag any risks before the board meeting.

-Currently this is being done manually in Excel — copy-paste, no automation, no relationships between the data.
+Currently this is being done manually in Excel, copy-paste, no automation, no relationships between the data.
 My project automates this entire process and turns it into an interactive dashboard.

 ---